How Does a DCA Work?

 How do I file a DCA claim?

-To mail your claim, complete a Dependent Care Reimbursement/Provider Acknowledgement Form and include all applicable receipts and documentation.
+- Download and complete a Dependent Care Reimbursement/Provider Acknowledgement Form and include all applicable receipts and documentation.
 Please note, paper claim filing is not the fastest option.
 File a claim online or through AFmobile to get your money faster.

 Eligible expenses generally must have been incurred during the current plan year.
 Check with your employer for specific rules applicable to your plan.

 Once your claim and all required documentation have been received, the turnaround time for claims processing is generally 5-7 business days.

 How much can I contribute to my DCA?

 The Internal Revenue Code determines annual contribution amounts.
 For 2018, you may allot up to $5,000 per tax year, or $2,500 if married and filing a separate return.